 A Modern Reworking

 Liberty Fabrics’ forward-looking yet heritage-conscious design philosophy fits perfectly within the medium of quilting – exemplified by this season’s Hesketh House capsule collection, which pays homage to the Aesthetic Movement of the 1890s.
 Our studio team has scoured the vast Liberty design archive to glean inspiration, transforming small elements from historic prints and artworks into cutting-edge modern layouts.
-Printed in our own fabric mill on soft and sturdy Lasenby cotton, this base is as suited to creating directional quilted jackets or super-structured skirts as it is for classic patchwork bedspreads and cushions – the possibilities are as endless as your imagination.
+Expertly printed on soft and sturdy Lasenby cotton, this base is as suited to creating directional quilted jackets or super-structured skirts as it is for classic patchwork bedspreads and cushions – the possibilities are as endless as your imagination.

 A Subversive Art Form